sali2001n/LogFactory/README.md

 ---

+## ⚠️ Security

+🔑 **Do NOT hard-code your email password or app-specific password directly in your source code.**
+Instead, store sensitive information in a more secure way, for example:
+- Encrypted SharedPreferences
+- Android Keystore

+---

 ## 📁 Default Log File Location

 Default behaviour saves logs in the `Downloads` folder.
 Visible to users and file managers.

 ---